DOliana/dewpoint-ventilator/README.md

 configuration is mainly done in separate header files:

-- see `secrets.h ` for configuring your WiFi and MQTT server.
+- see `src/secrets.h ` for configuring your WiFi and MQTT server.
-- see `settings.h` for configuring the service (offsets, pins etc.)
+- see `src/settings.h` for configuring the service (offsets, pins etc.)

 ## features

-Publishes sensor data via MQTT and listens to commands.
+Publishes sensor data via MQTT and listens to commands. (`BASETOPIC` can be set in `settings.h` - if not set it will be omitted.)

 ### telemetry topics